-As an unlisted public company, SAPM’s securities are not traded on the Australian Securities Exchange or any other share trading exchange system.
+As an unlisted public company, SAPML’s securities are not traded on the Australian Securities Exchange or any other share trading exchange system.
 Information on the procedure for buying and selling company shares is provided on the company’s website.

 The company’s Constitution has certain provisions to protect the company from a takeover and also to prevent the loss of majority control by the South Australian fresh produce industry.
 All applications for share transfers are subject to Board review and approval.

 The company has put in place a Share Transfer Introduction Register (STIR) which assists in facilitating the exchange of contact details of potential buyers and sellers of company shares for the purposes of the parties negotiating the sale and purchase of shares.
 The company has published a set of STIR procedures and Rules on its website.

 In 2015 the company adopted a policy which prevents the purchase of the company’s shares by any company employee unless the shares purchased have been listed in STIR for a minimum period of seven days.